 How Delivery Can Help MSMEs Bounce Back

 June 27 is the designated annual day of recognition for micro-, small- and medium-sized enterprises (MSMEs).
+Truck delivery plays a major role in awareness as well as expansion.
 Often in the shadow of well-known corporate brands and multinational companies, MSMEs are far more vital for local and global economies than most of us realize.

 What’s more, MSMEs generate competition and can increase productivity across industries.
 By capitalizing on a gap in the market or making a niche of their own, MSMEs often force larger businesses into enhancing their innovation and competitiveness.